Fuyukai/pg-purepy/docs/api-midlevel.rst

 ----------------

-If you have large data sets, or want to query lazily for other reasons, then :func:`~.AsyncPostgresConnection.query` can be used.
+If you have large data sets, or want to query lazily for other reasons, then :func:`~pg_purepy.connection.AsyncPostgresConnection.query` can be used.
 This function is an asynchronous context manager, returning a :class:`~.QueryResult`.

-.. automethod:: pg_purepy.AsyncPostgresConnection.query
+.. automethod:: pg_purepy.connection.AsyncPostgresConnection.query
     :async-with: query

 .. autoclass:: pg_purepy.connection.QueryResult